 Luigi VEZZULA, an old acquaintance of Maria Panucci, who declares a family vendetta with the Lenzis when a planned marriage between Janine Vezzula and Giovanni Lenzi takes too long to occur.
 After the rivalry is calmed, Luigi shows that he is a master of practical jokes, with Giovanni usually the hapless target.
 He eventually proposes marriage to Maria and whisks her away from Number 96, much to Giovanni's delight.
 Portrayed by Franco Valentino.

-Baroness Amanda VON PAPPENBURG, the zany jet-setting, oft-married aunt of Don Finlayson, who moves into Flat 4 and encourages his relationship with Dudley Butterfield.
-All of her husbands, except one, met with grisly deaths and most left her large sums of money, although a dispute of Max Von Pappenburg's will leaves her temporarily penniless.
+Baroness Amanda Ashton VON PAPPENBURG, the zany, jet-setting, oft-married aunt of Ralph, Don and Carol Finlayson, who arrives at Number 96 from Marrakesh on the suggestion of her brother, Sir Arnold Ashton, who described Don's "emotional troubles".
+Amanda moves into Flat 4 and encourages Don's relationship with Dudley Butterfield.
+Amanda is romanced by Ben Daniels, but she turns him down.
+All of her husbands, except one, met with grisly deaths and most left her large sums of money.
 She befriends Flo Patterson and takes her on a disastrous trip to Hawaii.
 On another visit to Number 96, her "Aunty Mame" antics and immense wealth attract the attentions of Otto Schiller, Dick Riggs and even an ex-husband, Rudi, who all attempt to relieve Amanda of her latest inheritance.
-She settles in Heidelberg and is visited by Don when he believes he has only months to live.
+A dispute over Baron Max Von Pappenburg's will leaves her temporarily penniless.
+She has to travel to Germany to collect her inheritance and settles in Heidelberg.
+She is visited there by Don when he believes he has only months to live.
 Portrayed by Carol Raye.

 Mr WALLACE.
 Portrayed by Frank Lloyd.